komejo/d8-theming-guide/README.md

 #### Overriding stylesheets

 In Drupal 8, drupal.base.css has been replaced with normalize.css ([see this change record](https://www.drupal.org/node/2168417)).
-If you want to include a different version of normalize.css, you can override this file:
+Say for example, you want to include a different version of normalize.css, you can override this file.

     # Remove a CSS file:​
     stylesheets-override: